kodehat/signcolors/README.md

 Link: [http://www.spigotmc.org/resources/signcolors.6135/](http://www.spigotmc.org/resources/signcolors.6135/ "SignColors on SpigotMC")

-## Status for v0.8
+## Status for v1.1

+ * Add a `/sc migrate` command, to migrate from MySQL to SQLite and vise versa.
- * Make the Logger more useful.
+ * Remove Logger or make it more useful.
+ * More comments in code.
- * Make suggestions.
+ * Make suggestions either here or at Spigot.

 ## License